dockerpac/security-workshop/README.md

 # Deny all egress traffic
 kubectl apply -f np-deny-egress.yaml

-kubectl  exec -it dockerdemo1-7c66cf67bc-qw6xv -- ping www.google.fr
+kubectl  exec -it deploy/dockerdemo1 -- ping www.google.fr
-kubectl  exec -it dockerdemo1-7c66cf67bc-qw6xv -- curl http://dockerdemo2:8080
+kubectl  exec -it deploy/dockerdemo1 -- curl http://dockerdemo2:8080

 # Allow egress in same namespace
-kubectl apply -f np-allow-ns-egress.yaml
+kubectl apply -f np-allow-ns-egress.yaml kubectl  exec -it deploy/dockerdemo1 -- curl http://dockerdemo2:8080

 # Allow dns
 kubectl apply -f np-allow-egress-dns.yaml

+# Kubernetes NetworkPolicy
+ # policies are limited to an environment;
+ # policies are applied to pods marked with labels;
+ # you can apply rules to pods, environments or subnets;
+ # the rules may contain protocols, numerical or named ports.

+# Calico NetworkPolicy
+# policies can be applied to any object: pod, container, virtual machine or interface;
+# the rules can contain the specific action (restriction, permission, logging);
+# you can use ports, port ranges, protocols, HTTP/ICMP attributes, IPs or subnets (v4 and v6), any selectors (selectors for nodes, hosts, environments) as a source or a target of the rules;
+# also, you can control traffic flows via DNAT settings and policies for traffic forwarding.

+# CLEANUP
+kubectl delete networkpolicy --all

 # ######################################
 # RBAC